CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 ## 9. Jobs Framework

-In some situations, it is desired to support user interaction, for example via buttons on custom Feedback panels, which should trigger actions on the server.
+In some situations, it is desired to support user interaction, for example via buttons on custom Feedback panels, which can trigger actions on the server.
-The recommended way to do this, is using the Studio's jobs framework.
+The recommended way to do this, is using the Studio's Jobs Framework.

 An example for this is described in section **[Jobs Framework](jobs_framework.md)**.